platbr/kubernetes-health/README.md

         successThreshold: 3
 ```

+The `failureThreshold` and `successThreshold` values must to greater than `2` forcing kubernetes to wait once `/_readiness` route will return `200` and `503` HTTP CODES alternately.

 ## Custom check

-Set Kubernetes::Health::Config.ready_if if you want to check other things.
+This custom only works for routes in rails stack, they are not executed while `rake db:migrate` runs.

 Ex.
-Check if PostgreSQL is working. `params` is optional.
+Check if PostgreSQL is reachable. `params` is optional.

 ```
 Kubernetes::Health::Config.ready_if = lambda { |params|
     ActiveRecord::Base.connection.execute("SELECT 1").cmd_tuples != 1
 }
 ```

-Set Kubernetes::Health::Config.live_if if you want to check other things.

-Ex.
-Check if PostgreSQL is working. `params` is optional.
 ```
-Kubernetes::Health::Config.ready_if = lambda { |params|
+Kubernetes::Health::Config.live_if = lambda { |params|
     ActiveRecord::Base.connection.execute("SELECT 1").cmd_tuples != 1
 }
 ```

 ## Custom routes
 ```